MistUnky/minebase/mods/tools/tools_api/README.txt

 average 2, 1 		2, 1 		2, 1 		2, 1

-I use the best values as base values and create Funktions that calculate all values with one given value x.
+I use the best values as base values and create functions that calculate all values with one given value x.
 If x is 1 the base values are used.
 If x is greater than 1, then the tool has better stats than the base values.